 This table describes how schools should maintain and use immunisation records for primary students.

-Note: If primary students transfer to another primary school a copy of the immunisation status certificate should be sent to the receiving school.
+Note: If primary students transfer to another primary school a copy should be sent to the receiving school and recorded on CASES21.

-During disease outbreaks refer to student immunisation status certificates.
+During disease outbreaks refer to student Immunisation History Statements.